B1Kjuu/ResortifyPH/DOCUMENTATION_INDEX.md

 A: All documents show effort in hours - adjust team size to match timeline

 **Q: How do I know we're on track?**
-A: README_UPDATED.md "Next Milestone Check-in" - compare actual vs expected
+A: SYSTEM_REVIEW.md summary - compare actual vs expected

 **Q: I have a question not in these docs?**
-A: See README_UPDATED.md "Questions I Can Answer" section
+A: See README.md "Notes & next steps" section

 ---

 ## 📊 Document Cross-References

-### If you're reading README_UPDATED.md...
+### If you're reading README.md...

-- For detailed timeline → See AIRBNB_COMPARISON.md
+- For detailed timeline → See PRODUCTION_ROADMAP.md
 - For code implementation → See IMPLEMENTATION_GUIDE.md
-- For detailed specs → See PRODUCTION_ROADMAP.md
 - For prioritization → See DEVELOPMENT_PRIORITIES.md

-### If you're reading AIRBNB_COMPARISON.md...
+### If you're reading SYSTEM_REVIEW.md...

-- For investment details → See README_UPDATED.md
+- For investment details → See README.md
 - For code → See IMPLEMENTATION_GUIDE.md
 - For week-by-week tasks → See DEVELOPMENT_PRIORITIES.md